 Years of Experience

-When it comes to location, the highest average paycheck (approximately $85K per year) can be spotted in Houston, Texas; The Woodlands, Texas ($74K), Columbia, S.C. (around $70K), and Charlotte, N.C. ($66K) are the next top-paying cities.
-Jenkinsville, S.C. is one of the lowest-paid cities, with earnings averaging approximately $59K.
-By state, Chicago Bridge and Iron pays its Texas employees the most; the pay rate there is around $84K annually.
+When it comes to location, the highest average paycheck (around $86K annually) can be spotted in Houston, Texas; The Woodlands, Texas ($74K), Columbia, S.C. (about $70K), and Charlotte, N.C. ($66K) are the next top-paying cities.
+Approaching the lower end of the pay scale (at $59K) is Jenkinsville, S.C.
+By state, the highest pay levels are found in Texas, where the average Chicago Bridge and Iron employee makes around $85K per year.

 Certifications and Degrees

-The highest-paying skill to have in this role seems to be Technical Analysis; employees claiming this as part of the toolbox earn a median of $94K per year.
-Folks here also tend to know Microsoft Excel; on the survey, slightly less than a third of workers named it in their skills portfolios.
-Other skills in demand are Project Management, Engineering Design, and Microsoft Office.
+When it comes to skills, Technical Analysis seems to bolster pay the most; employees who claim proficiency also enjoy a median income of $94K per year.
+Folks here also tend to know Project Management; on the survey, just under a third of workers named it in their skills portfolios.
+Employees also tend to know Microsoft Excel, Engineering Design, and Microsoft Office.

 Benefits and Perks

-As part of compensation, Chicago Bridge and Iron gives paid vacation to half of workers and paid sick leave to 38 percent.
-Almost all survey participants allocate some part of their earnings to the company-sponsored 401(k) savings plan.
-Health insurance is part of the package for most workers, and for most respondents, dental coverage is too.
-The list of perks also includes life insurance, a stock purchase plan, tuition reimbursement, and a casual working environment.
+Paid time off is hard to come by at Chicago Bridge and Iron; the company rewards only 45 percent with paid vacation time and only 37 percent with sick leave.
+The vast majority of respondents allocate some part of their earnings to the company-sponsored 401(k) savings plan.
+Health insurance is part of the package for a large number of survey participants, and for most survey participants, dental coverage is too.
+Chicago Bridge and Iron also dishes out privileges such as life insurance, a stock purchase plan, tuition reimbursement, and a casual working environment.